AstrisCantCode/InvivoConvert/README.md

  ```
  git clone https://github.com/metaprotium/InvivoConvert.git && cd InvivoConvert
  ```
- 4. Convert
+ 4. Convert.
+Pick between Full, Partial, or None for how much metadata you want printed to the command line.
+This metadata includes patient information.
+"Partial" is meant to be human readable, I'd recommend that.
  ```
- python convert.py {location of your .inv file}
+ python convert.py {location of your .inv file} Partial
  ```
  5. Done!
  The TIFF images are in the same folder as the python script.